matt1432/nixos-configs/README.md

+# My NixOS configs

 what is currently not working:

 - plymouth theme has no login prompt
 - sddm theme flashes white
 - autosign in to keyring

 what i want to do:

 - learn flakes
 - add auto-rotate widget in ags control center
-- add toggle of popups window
 - when multiple widgets open, clicking on a background one puts it forward

-# Docs
+## Docs

 Since I use my laptop with one user, I symlinked the configs to my home directory following the tutorial [here](https://nixos.wiki/wiki/NixOS_configuration_editors)